codeeno/dots-windows/README.md

 ## Debloat

 This repository contains a `CustomAppsList` file for using with [Win11Debloat](https://github.com/Raphire/Win11Debloat).
-To run the debload script:
+To run the debload script with some sane settings:

 ``` powershell
 cd C:\Projects\dots-windows\win11_debloat